Practicing Independent Sleep with your Newborn

 Once you’re seeing smiles, it’s a good idea to begin allowing them to practice falling asleep on their own.

-If you’re not yet seeing those social smiles, read more about how to facilitate healthy sleep for your baby.
+If you’re not yet seeing those social smiles, read more about how to facilitate healthy sleep for your baby now.

 You can do this gradually and progress at your own comfort level, but the idea is to start placing them down for naps and bedtime while they’re still awake, allowing them to take themselves all the way there by themselves.